fleetdm/fleet/handbook/people.md

 ## Slack

+## Slack

+At Fleet, we do not send internal emails to each other.
+Instead, we prefer to use Slack to communicate with other folks who work at Fleet.

-* At Fleet, we prefer using threads in Slack, to limit noise for other people following the channel.
+We use threads in Slack as much as possible.
+Threads help limit noise for other people following the channel and reduce notification overload.

-* We reduce notification overload and ensure everyone knows when they can get in touch with others by configuring our working hours in Slack.
+We configure our working hours in Slack to ensure everyone knows when they can get in touch with others.

+### Slack Channels

-* We have specific channels for specific topics, but also have team/group channels, starting with the *g* prefix.
+We have specific channels for various topics, but we also have more general channels for the teams at Fleet.

+We use these prefixes to organize the Fleet Slack:
+ * ***g-***: for team/group channels. *(Note: "g-" is short for "grupo")*
+ * ***oooh-***: used to discuss and share interesting information about a topic.
-* Other prefixes in use include: *oooh-*, used to discuss shiny things, *help-*, for help on specific topics, and *at* or *fleet-at* for customer channels.
+ * ***help-***: for asking for help on specific topics.
+ * ***at*** or ***fleet-at***: for customer channels.

 <meta name="maintainedBy" value="eashaw">